ramda/ramda-fantasy/README.md

 ramda-fantasy
 =============

-Fantasy-Land compatibile types for easy integration with Ramda.js
+Fantasy-Land compatible types for easy integration with Ramda.js